 Clinic students learn key legal skills, reflect on what distinguishes a strategic litigator, and practice integrating critical reflection on lawyering and the law into their clinical work.
 Clinic seminar sessions and case team supervision reflect a focus on:

-Students in the Transnational Disputes Clinic can also work with their clients for multiple semesters through participation in an advanced clinic course and develop close relationships as matters move through multiple phases.
+Students in the Transnational Disputes Clinic can also work with their clients for additional semesters through participation in an advanced clinic course and develop close relationships as matters move through multiple phases.

 If you have a matter you would like to propose for Clinic representation, please contact the Clinic’s Founding Director, Visiting Assistant Clinical Professor of Law Ian M. Kysel via email.